rwieruch/blog_robinwieruch_content/pages/work-with-me/index.md

 **Your opportunities to work with me:**

 * **Are you a freelancer or consultant yourself and looking for work?** I try to assemble a team of reliable, communicative, skilled and "able to meet a client's needs" freelancers to work with me.
 Even though I am self-employed myself, I get plenty of requests every day but cannot accept all of them.
 That's where I would love to give you the opportunity to work with me on these projects.
-If you are interested, shoot me a mail with a cover letter, your availabilities (time/place) and skills.
+If you are interested, shoot me a mail with a cover letter, your availabilities (time/place), skills, and the projects you have worked on in the past.

 # Volunteering